+Marine hull and war comprises marine hull, marine builders risk and marine war.
+Marine hull is generally written on a direct basis and covers marine risks on a worldwide basis, primarily for physical damage.
+Most policies are written on a ground-up basis.
 Marine builders' risk covers the building of ocean-going vessels in specialised yards worldwide and their testing and commissioning.
-Marine hull war is mostly direct insurance of the loss of vessels from war, piracy or terrorist attack, with a very limited amount of facultative reinsurance.
+Marine war is mostly direct insurance of the loss of vessels from war, piracy or terrorist attack, with a very limited amount of facultative reinsurance.
 Marine excess of loss is written on a treaty basis and covers ocean and inland marine risks.